 Although car accidents can be deadly for anyone, no one is more vulnerable than small children.
 Car seats and seat belts are all important for keeping these little people safe as possible when riding in a car.
 Unfortunately, even the most diligent safety precautions do not always protect these young passengers from serious harm in a car accident.
-Rosenfeld Injury Lawyers is committed to protecting the legal rights of children injured in Chicago car accidents.
+Rosenfeld Injury Lawyers LLC is committed to protecting the legal rights of children injured in Chicago car accidents.
 Contact our attorneys for a free consultation to discuss your legal options if your child was injured as a passenger in an automobile or hurt as a pedestrian.

 Children Car Accident Statistics